 Direct Plants, an outdoor plant company, transitioned from a physical retail business to online sales with eBay in 2006, later expanding with a direct-to-consumer website and an Amazon-branded store.
 Due to the seasonality of its products, the company had as many as 1,000 stock-keeping units (SKUs) in season at any given time.
 Manually updating these SKUs was difficult and time-consuming.

 Furthermore, Direct Plants was selling products quickly, making it more difficult to maintain accurate inventory levels and leading to oversold products.
 Without accurate tracking and sales data, the company didn’t know which seasonal plants were popular, which led to missed revenue opportunities.

 The retailer partnered with Linnworks to help establish a multichannel inventory and order management system that could help manage products more effectively.
 Shaun O’Brien, company director at Direct Plants, said, “The ability to quickly update SKUs to reflect changes in our inventory and accurately syncing inventory levels across our selling channels means I don’t have to worry about overselling or underselling, which frees up my time to focus on the business.”

 Customers expect convenience.
 They want seamless shopping experiences in the places where they choose to spend their time.
 The challenge for brands is managing inventory on multiple sales channels at the same time.

-Ecommerce businesses must come prepared to meet customer demands, and provide a positive experience that exceeds expectations.
-This requires setting up the back-end processes with a multichannel inventory management software.
+Multichannel selling requires businesses to meet customer demands and provide a positive experience that exceeds expectations.
+To do this, top sellers make sure back-end processes are connected to multichannel inventory management software.